 Type 5 people are accompanied by a certain fear of life.
 They believe that they do not have enough strength to face the world and its challenges.
 To numb these fears, they flee into their own world.
 There they deal extensively with subjects they are passionate about.
 The retreat should continue to serve as a supposed preparation for the outside world.

-Type 5 people are usually extremely intelligent personalities who may have an artistic bent as well as an interest in science or the humanities.
+At Type 5 people are usually extremely intelligent personalities who may have an artistic bent as well as an interest in the natural sciences or humanities.
 The world of learning and thinking is their home.
 Expressing emotions is difficult for them.
 They often try to keep other people at a distance.
-They do not want to be emotionally overwhelmed, nor do they want to be confronted with expectations that cannot be met.
+They do not want to emotionally overwhelmed will still be confronted with expectations that cannot be fulfilled.

 Type 5 often lives a frugal lifestyle.
 In this way he demands little from others, who in return can demand little from him.
 Type 5 can sometimes be a little eccentric.
 Discussions with him can therefore be tedious, as he rarely allows himself to be swayed from entrenched convictions.
 He is a free thinker and does not want to be denied this right by anyone.
 Within relationships it can be problematic, because the type 5 is afraid of demands.

 Most people of this personality type are shy and unobtrusive.
 They are reluctant to ask for help.
-So that their vulnerable side is not discovered, they often build a wall of indifference or even arrogance around themselves.
-However, if they succeed in bringing down this wall, the type 5 is a loyal friend and partner.
+So that their vulnerable side is not discovered, they not infrequently build themselves a wall of Indifference or even arrogance.
+However, if you succeed in bringing down this wall, the type 5 is a loyal friend and partner.

-Enneagram types 6 are insecure personalities who have difficulties with the rapid changes of the environment.
+With the Enneagram Types 6 are insecure personalities who have difficulties with the rapid change of the environment.
 Impermanence makes them uncomfortable.
-In general, fear is a central theme for type 6.
+In general, anxiety is a central theme for type 6.
 This can manifest itself, for example, in hours of brooding.
 Type 6 tends to fantasize about catastrophes and imagines what could happen in the worst case.

-Their special circumspection makes these people reliable problem solvers, because they include every difficult aspect that would have remained hidden from other personality types.
-However, brooding robs them of an enormous amount of life energy and joy.
+Their special circumspection makes these people reliable problem solvers, as they include every difficult aspect that would have remained hidden from other personality types.
+However, this robs them of Brooding enormous amount of life energy and joy.
 Those who worry constantly never find peace of mind.
-Therefore, many Type 6 personalities suffer from inner tension.
+Therefore, many type 6 personalities suffer from inner tension.
 They can rarely engage in spontaneous activities because something unexpected might happen.

 Type 6 has difficulty trusting other people.
 He remains cautious and skeptical until his counterpart has proven himself trustworthy.
 If the latter is the case, type 6 personalities are loyal companions.
 However, what sounds positive at first has negative aspects as well.
 His excessive loyalty tempts the type 6 to persist even in harmful life situations.

-There are two strategies that type 6 people use to combat their fears: phobia or resistance.
-The phobic type 6 adopts avoidance behavior.
-In daily interactions, these people are friendly and cooperative.
-The resistant type 6 adopts a defensive posture against any perceived threat.
-The result is a downright daredevil behavior, which, however, is based on hidden fear.
+A distinction is made between two strategies that people with type 6 use to Fears combat: phobia or resistance.
+Phobic type 6 adopts avoidance behavior.
+In daily interactions, these individuals are friendly and cooperative.
+The resistant type 6 adopts a defensive attitude against any perceived threat.
+The result is downright daredevil behavior, but based on hidden fear.

-People of Enneagram type 7 are always looking for new challenges.
-Their thoughts are focused on the future.
+People from the Enneagram Types 7 are always on the lookout for new challenges.
+Their thoughts focus on the future.
 What is past is past.
 This is their philosophy.
 Type 7 is therefore often restless and does not like to commit.
 He believes that a better opportunity could always be waiting for him.

 Type 7 is literally bursting with energy.
 He loves to make plans.
 The environment often describes these personality types as open-minded and creative.
 People of this type are very concerned with the pleasures of life compared to the other 9 types of the Enneagram personality.
 However, the latter is a double-edged sword.